eluts15/NG-Zoo-Application/README.md

 4. Add images for each animal.

+5. Make it user friendly!

+6. Make it nice to look at.

+7.

-5. I'll add more to this list as they come..
+8. I'll add more to this list as they come..

 ## Contributing